k2view-academy/K2View-Academy/academy/Training_Level_1/04_fabric_runtime/02_getting_started_with_fabric_server.md

 # Getting Started with Fabric Server

-Now that our Fabric console is opened, let's get started by reviewing some of the Fabric Server key componenets:
+Now that the Fabric console is open, let's get started by reviewing some of the key Fabric server componenets:

 [Fabric Directories](/articles/02_fabric_architecture/02_fabric_directories.md)